 It must be noted that the borrower may not apply for this cancellation if they are currently attending the school.
 In addition, if the school is currently open, they may not apply for cancellation unless they have first contacted the school and attempted to resolve the issue.
 A downloadable Unpaid Refund Discharge application is available.

 Due to a borrower's willingness to provide certain public services, all or a portion of his or her loan may be forgiven, which is the release of a borrower's obligation to repay his or her student loan.
 The most common form of loan forgiveness comes from the Teacher Loan Forgiveness Program.

 Teacher Loan Forgiveness

 Teachers who are new borrowers as of October 1, 1998, with no outstanding loan balance on a Federal Family Education Loan Program or Federal Direct Loan Program loan as of that date, or the date the borrower obtained a loan after October 1, 1998, may qualify for teacher loan forgiveness if they teach full-time for five consecutive years in a low-income school.
-The U.S. Department of Education has a directory of public and private nonprofit elementary and secondary schools designated as having a high concentration of students from low-income families.
+The U.S. Department of Education publishes an Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits (Low-Income School Directory) , of public and private nonprofit elementary and secondary schools designated as having a high concentration of students from low-income families.
 There are two applications associated with Teacher Loan Forgiveness, one for forbearance and one for forgiveness.
 Both applications should be completed and returned to the borrower's servicer or lender.